Case Study • Research in Progress

 6

 The primary gap in this research is the parental generation.
 If Owen Hammel, Henry Hamall, and James Hamill (father of Susan) were indeed brothers, their parents likely married in Donaghmoyne around 1810–1815.
-Identifying this couple would definitively prove the sibling relationship.
+Identifying this couple would definitively establish the sibling relationship.

 Key to solving the puzzle: Pre-Famine records—particularly the Tithe Applotment Books (1823–1838)—may hold the answer.
 A "Henry Hamil" appears in Edengilrevy townland in 1824, potentially representing the father or uncle of our subjects.

-Complete Case Study Package
+Case Study Components

 Six interconnected components demonstrating professional genealogical methodology